 - Cut each cherry in half.
 Pat cherries completely dry on paper towels.
 Place cherries, raisins and walnuts in a large bowl.
 Toss lightly with 1/4 cup of the flour.
 Set aside.

 - Beat butter, sugar and vanilla until fluffy in another large bowl.
 Beat in eggs one at a time.

 - Bake about 1 hour 15 minutes or until pick inserted in center comes out clean.
+Edges will be well browned with lighter color top.
 Cool in pans 15 minutes.
 Turn out and cool completely on a wire rack.

 - Slice in 1/4-inch slices to serve.
 Cake slices easier when chilled.